elizabeth-poggie/elizabeth-poggie/_content/notes/06-W24-intro-to-programming.md

 # ... but even better?

 Well if a user that is speeding, how do they find out know the speed limit?
-Besides how can they can't improve if they do not know.
+Besides how can they improve if they do not know.

 ```cs
 const int SPEED_LIMIT = 42;